oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Clarified common use case for when phone and TVs do not use the same network.
    * Clarified role of authorization server in establishing proximity.
    * Clarified which mitigations can be implented by the authorization server only.
-   * Add Dan Moore to acknowledgements
+   * Add Dan Moore to acknowledgements.
+   * Updated outdated references.

    -10